AGitUser0001/WRO-FE-2025/README.md

 A new problem came up.
 It was hard to fully secure the servo motor in place.
 ### Processing Too Slow
 We overcame the problem of our program running too slowly by switching to a combination of multiprocessing and threading.
 Initially, our single-threaded approach caused delays, especially when handling tasks like image processing, motor control, and sensor feedback all at once.
 To solve this, we implemented multiprocessing to separate heavy tasks, such as camera frame processing, into their own processes, allowing them to run in parallel without blocking the main loop.
 At the same time, we used threading for lighter background tasks like logging data or checking sensors continuously.
 This made our program significantly faster and more responsive, allowing our robot to perform in real time without lag or missed inputs.
-### LIDAR Was Unreliable
+### LiDAR Was Unreliable
 At first, we used our mounted camera to follow walls.
 This worked out great for the open challenge and seemed to work well for our obstacle challenge at first, but we soon found some cases in which the robot would completely go the wrong way with our camera wall following and pillar detection.
 Take this case for example.

 <img src="/images/ObstacleChallengeProblem.png" width="400" height="500">

 The robot sees this red pillar and tries to turn left, but as soon as it stops seeing it, the robot turns right.
-We thought using LIDAR for wall following would be a good solution since it can "see" very far.
-However, LIDAR was very unreliable, especially when the robot was in motion.
+We thought using LiDAR for wall following would be a good solution since it can "see" very far.
+However, LiDAR was very unreliable, especially when the robot was in motion.
 This led to the robot wobbling around and sometimes just crashing into a wall.
 We went back to using our camera for wall following.
 ## Final Design

 <img src="/images/IMG_5054.jpeg" width="400" height="500">

 Our final design has many improvements and additions than the previous versions.
-Our robot includes sensors, those being the lidar and a camera, motors; being the servo and BLDC motors, a raspberry pi 5 and expansion board, as well as wheels and a battery.
+Our robot includes sensors, those being the LiDAR and a camera, motors; being the servo and BLDC motors, a raspberry pi 5 and expansion board, as well as wheels and a battery.
 Our robot has been made to be compact so that we can be efficient with our limited space on the 1/28 scale chassis.
 We raised the baseplate to make space for the battery and the servo motor.
 To secure the servo motor, we used tape with Velcro, finding that this was better than just tape or just Velcro.
-We also added triangular supports to the mount so that it can hold the extra weight of the LIDAR.
-We made the plastic of the mount thicker as well to support the camera, Raspberry Pi, and the LIDAR.
+We also added triangular supports to the mount so that it can hold the extra weight of the LiDAR.
+We made the plastic of the mount thicker as well to support the camera, Raspberry Pi, and the LiDAR.
 We changed the pin so that it was more stable and better connected the mount to the metal chassis.

 <img src="/images/IMG_5055.jpeg" width="200" height="200"> <img src="/images/IMG_5056.jpeg" width="200" height="200">